h3rmit98/distance-calculator/README.md

 The focus for this was to make a distance calculator that utilized serverless/asynchronous infrastructure.

+**CURRENTLY TAKEN DOWN SO MY AWS ACCOUNT DOES NOT GET CHARGED - CONTACT ME IF YOU'D LIKE TO SEE THIS WORK**

 Go here to test it out: https://d3usydt8l24sf9.cloudfront.net/